 Students are expected to have a good knowledge of: plant cell biology, morphology and reproduction; genetics, crop physiology and statistics.
 Basic knowledge of molecular biology and associated techniques including PCR, molecular markers is also desirable.

-The course is held entirely in English and consists of a series of lectures and is completed by practical sessions where students will get hands-on experience with collection of phenotypic data on a barley crossing population, analysis and interpretation of trait segregation and formulation of hereditary models, use of appropriate software packages for construction of a molecular linkage map and mapping of genetic loci underpinning both Mendelian and quantitative traits.
-A case study of co-segregation analysis between a gene-based marker and a morphological trait will also be included.
+The course is held entirely in English and consists of a series of lectures and is completed by practical sessions where students will get hands-on experience with handling of phenotypic data from a barley crossing population, analysis and interpretation of trait segregation and formulation of hereditary models, use of appropriate software packages for construction of a molecular linkage map and mapping of genetic loci underpinning both Mendelian and quantitative traits.

 Modalità di verifica dell’apprendimento e criteri di valutazione

-The exam involves (1) an in depth presentation of an original research paper regarding a topic connected to the course contents and previously defined with the lecturer, (2) an oral exam with questions on the course contents, one on the genetics/breeding part and one on the modeling part.
+The exam involves (1) an in depth presentation of an original research paper regarding a topic connected to the course contents and previously defined with the lecturer, (2) an oral exam with two questions on the course contents, one on the genetics/breeding part and one on the modeling part.
 Regarding (1), interested students can collaborate on the organization of a workshop on a common central topic, in which each student will give a presentation on an original research article (journal club format) and answer questions from the audience including other students, teachers, PhD students and post-docs.
 Students with SLD certifications are kindly requested to check information at the following web page https://www.unimi.it/en/study/student-services/services-students-specific-learning-disabilities-sld